All Congress papers are expected to present unpublished original research never before offered at a national or

 The Congress Committee will schedule only one paper per participant, with the exception of plenary lecturers and those giving papers in the Saturday evening Pseudo Society session, who may give two papers.

 The Congress Committee will schedule a person as a participant (paper presenter, panelist, discussant, workshop leader, demonstration participant, poster presenter, presider, or respondent) in a maximum of three sessions.
 Organizers may organize as many sessions as the Committee approves.

 With the exception of readers' theater and other performances, the Congress Committee will schedule a maximum of eight participants in a session, a presider (or presiders) and seven others (with allowance made for co-authored contributions).

-The Congress Committee strongly discourages multiple submissions and obliges participants to inform organizers when they submit paper proposals to more than one session.
-The committee reserves the right to disallow all participation to those who breach professional courtesy by multiple submissions.
+You are invited to propose one paper for one session.
+The Congress Committee reserves the right to disallow all participation to those who breach professional courtesy by making multiple submissions.

 Organizers of Sponsored and Special Sessions are obliged to forward unused abstracts, together with their Participant Information Forms, to the Medieval Institute by October 1 so that the papers can be considered for General Sessions.